oscarmrt/holbertonschool-zero_day/0x03-git/README.md

-#This project is about git and contains all the answers
+#This project is about git and contains all the answers, edited from github.com